voteflux/flux-website-v2/_posts/2019-03-08-flux-and-how-to-votes-nsw-and-federal.md

 * Continue to fill out the ballot however you like until it is valid, and then cast your vote

 In the case of the NSW upper house ballot, the criterion for validity is filling out the numbers 1-6, though more than 6 is fine, too.

+**Deadline for telling Flux if we'll be on your HTV: 12th of March**

 ## Conclusion